Christmas Paper Ornaments

 I particularly like this elegant deer image.
 Be sure not to make the image too big for the cone shape.
-You can find the deer icon at Xmas TBF Christmas.
+You can find the deer wingding at Xmas TBF Christmas.

-The candy cone is a classic for Christmas and looks cool and gets a vintage touch with the baking paper on this cone shape.
-Find the cone image at Xmas Tyme.
+The candy cone is a classic for Christmas and looks cool and gets a vintage touch with the baking paper outside this cone shape.
+Find the cone wingding at the Christmas font Xmas Tyme.

 The walnut cone fits perfectly onto this shape.
 You could also experiment and make smaller cones.
-Find the wingding for the walnut at Christmas Nativity.
+Find the wingding for the walnut at the Xmas font Christmas Nativity.

 The deer image can also be used on a heart.
 Here I didn’t use the baking paper, but used a fabric ribbon as a holder.
-The image for the deer can be downloaded at Xmas TBF Christmas.
+The icon for the deer can be downloaded at the font Xmas TBF Christmas.

 At Christmas you give your loved ones presents.
 Show this tradition with a present image on a heart!
-The present icon can be downloaded at Christmas Nativity.
+The present icon can be downloaded at the Xmas font Christmas Nativity.